scala/docs.scala-lang/contribute/hacker-guide.md

 influence a programming language of your choice is amazing, and I'm excited to demonstrate that it's easier than one might think.

+### The running example ###

 I like string interpolation a lot.
 Doing debug prints with interpolators introduced in Scala 2.10.0 is so enjoyable that I often wonder how we ever lived without that feature.
 However there's an annoying issue which I occasionally stumble upon: the formatting string interpolator `f` [does not support](https://issues.scala-lang.org/browse/SI-6725) new line tokens `%n`.
 I could go the mailing list, ask to fix this bug and then indefinitely wait for the fix.
 Or I could instead patch Scala myself and get the fix in a subsequent release (nightly builds get produced, well, every night, minor releases are pumped every few months and major releases happen once a year).
-Let's get to work!
+The latter option sounds cool, so let's see how it works!

 ### 1. Connect ###